COWEN:

 I would say that Brazil has the healthiest view of sexuality,

-along in the upper middle class in Brazil, as I meet professional
+getting along in the upper middle class in Brazil, as I

-that the women are magnificent.
-They’re incredible, the
+think that the women are magnificent.
+They’re incredible,

-static there.
+a lot of static there.
 The men are like gnomes.
-It’s strange.
-They
+It’s

-don’t have this thing.
-In the United States, usually the
+strange.
+They don’t have this thing.
+In the United

-because they assume that woman rules.
-Woman is the cock of the
+think because they assume that woman rules.
+Woman is the

-walk down there.
-I’m still trying to figure it out.
-Anyway,
+cock of the walk down there.
+I’m still trying to figure

-I love it.
+it out.
+Anyway, I love it.
 I adore it.
-I love Brazilian women.
-They’re so
+I love Brazilian

 COWEN:

-openly, legally, permissible.
-How that has run, has it surprised
+out openly, legally, permissible.
+How that has run, has

-you?
-Earlier you wrote you expected it could be quite disruptive,
+it surprised you?
+Earlier you wrote you expected it could

 PAGLIA: